mmunguia97/URL-scraper/README.md

 # URL-scraper

-A simple bash script designed to filter unique URLs from a webpage.
+A simple bash script designed to filter unique paths from a webpage.

 To use: `./urlScraper [URL]`.